5l1v3r1/learning_for_oscp/basics/google_dorks/How_to_use_Google_to_hack.md

 weather: 01/08/2015 london

 ### related
-This will look for anything related to what
+This will look for anything related to what you have entered next to related:.

+related:hacking

+google responds with sites about hacking stuffs.

+### link
+This one will works better instead of only looking in search url, it will also look in the